Gammadyne Corporation

 • Direct Delivery is slower because two extra DNS lookups are required, and because it takes longer to connect to 5 different servers than it takes to connect to one server 5 times.
 However, an email program that is multi-tasking can largely eliminate this disadvantage.
 Multi-tasking is the ability to send multiple emails simultaneously.
 Even when one task is busy waiting for a DNS query, another task can be making progress sending an email.
 Gammadyne Mailer can send up to 1024 emails simultaneously.

 • Some mail servers employ an anti-spam technique called Greylisting.
 The server will reject incoming emails until a certain time period has elapsed, usually an hour.
 Hence, a Direct Delivery mailer needs to keep retrying the delivery for up to four hours.
-To accomplish this with Gammadyne Mailer, check the "Delayed Retry" box on the "Send" branch.
+To accomplish this with Gammadyne Mailer, check the "Delayed Retry" box on the "Send/Delivery" branch.

-Because of these disadvantages, Gammadyne strongly recommends against using Direct Delivery.
-The most reliable way to send email is through an intermediate web server with a static IP address.
-Even so, it is important to keep your mailing list clean of bad addresses.
+Whatever you choose, it is important to keep your mailing list clean of bad addresses.
 Attempting to send a lot of undeliverables will incur righteous wrath from the big domains.
 And of course, don't spam!